acentswap/docs2-wiki/get-started/wallet-guide.md

 {% tab title="MetaMask" %}
 ![](<../.gitbook/assets/image (33) (3) (4) (5) (1) (1) (1) (1) (1) (1) (1) (4).png>)

-MetaMask is a very popular browser-based wallet plugin that supports ERC20 (Ethereum network) by default, and BEP2 & BEP20 (Binance Chain and BNB Smart Chain networks) with a little work.
+MetaMask is a very popular browser-based wallet plugin that supports ERC20 (Ethereum network) by default, and BEP2 & BEP20 (Binance Chain and Acent Mainnet networks) with a little work.

 ​**Pros:**